ZumDeWald/intl-dates/README.md

 #### Common Use

 Get date-related info and format it as you need.
-The date information is based on the current day.
 Consider the following if it were _Saturday, October 24, 2020_.<br />

 ###### Using `intlDates` function